danielrosen29/EvoPrompt_Implementation_and_QingyanGuo_Etal_Analysis/README.md

 <div align="center">
   <em>Demonstration of Differential Evolution Implemented for Evolving Discrete LLM Prompt.
 (Qingyan Guo et al. 2023)</em>
 </div>

+## Other Discrete Prompt Generation Methods:
+- **Reinforcement learning (RL):** Methods like RLPrompt (Deng et al. 2022) and TEMPERA (Zhang et al. 2023) train an RL agent to generate prompts by interacting with the LLM.
+They require access to model internals like output probabilities.
+- **Enumeration:** Methods like PromptSource (Bach et al. 2022) and APE (Zhou et al. 2022) generate a large set of prompt candidates via techniques like sampling and then select the best.
+Higher variance algorithm.
+- **Revision:** Approaches like GRIPS (Prasad et al. 2022) and AutoPrompt (Shin et al. 2020) iterate on an initial prompt by fixing incorrect predictions.
+Higher bias algorithm.
+- **Editing:** Methods like Instruction Tuning (Prasad et al. 2022) edit the words in a prompt to improve it.
+These also focus on local improvements.

 ## Experimental Results:
 The study uses GPT-3.5 for performing evolutionary operations to optimize prompts with EvoPrompt for both open-source Alpaca-7b and closed-source GPT-3.5.
 Their approach was compared against four existing methods: